Techtonica/curriculum/github-collaboration/lesson-plan.md

 [Github collaboration (slides)](https://docs.google.com/presentation/d/1dGsFDog3uUq0XwVMCbYRJucPuzBWTFCawdas2r6fBdA/edit#slide=id.p)

 ### Things to Remember
+- If you mess up, you can usually undo what you just did. https://github.com/blog/2019-how-to-undo-almost-anything-with-git
-- When working on a team project, NEVER push to the Github master branch directly from any of your local branch
+- When working on a team project, NEVER push to the Github master branch directly.
+It's best to never commit directly to master as well.
 - The best Github practices allow us to minimizes chances for merge conflicts (this happens when multiple people worked on the same file)
 - When you do get a merge conflict, multiple people should sit down and resolve this either on Github or in Atom.
 - In general, someone else should approve your pull requests to the master branch as to get an extra set of eyes.

 ### Demonstration
-Instructor demonstrates in the video walkthrough how to work with Regular Expressions in JavaScript.
+Instructor demonstrates in the video walk through how to work with work with pull requests on Github

 ### Independent Practice
+- TODO, but rough sketch:
+    - Create a github repo with a few files in it
+    - Students clone the repo and modify one of the files
+    - Create branch, commit, create PR
+    - Instructor modifies base branch to cause a conflict
+    - Students resolve merge conflicts and merge their PRs

 ### Challenge
+- TODO

 ### Check for Understanding
+- TODO